 Although there is no formal age limit for applications, our experience is that most applicants are under 28 years old.
 Command over English is required.
 A completed art education is not required.
 All applications are reviewed by the artist tutor team of De Ateliers, and assessed along criteria like potential for development, artistic urgency, and an interest in the visual/material/formal possibilities of art practice in a studio context.
 Application to De Ateliers is not open to artists who are working / have worked at one of the Dutch postgraduate institutions, the Jan van Eyck Academy (Maastricht), BAK (Utrecht) and Rijksakademie (Amsterdam).

 Due to the large number of applications, it is not possible to elaborate on individual decisions.
-Unsuccessful applicants are welcome to apply again with new works the following year.
+Unsuccessful applicants are welcome to apply again with new work the following year.

 The online application form is divided in the following four sections: